Cara Cunningham: Onch promotional deal and lawsuit

 In October 2007, TMZ reported that Cunningham was being sued by Onch Movement Jewelry for $1 million for fraud and breach of contract, and provided a copy of the civil complaint filed in Los Angeles.
 Jewelry designer Nelson Chung, professionally known as Onch and a fan of Cunningham, hired her as a celebrity spokesmodel for more than two days' worth of publicity work as well as appearance at World of Wonder's Just Britney art show in exchange for airfare.
 It was speculated by DMW Media that Cunningham had no legal representative as the agreement seemed unbalanced.
 Cunningham did make appearances including at gay club Rage and the art show where she was interviewed by MTV showing artwork of her in homage to Spears.
 Onch's YouTube channel also posted videos of appearances which were later removed.

 Relationships

-Cunningham announced her engagement in January 2025 but later called off the engagement.
+Cunningham announced her engagement in January 2025, but later called it off.

 Politics

-Although she was previously against President Donald Trump, she announced support for him in 2024, citing his anti-establishment views, political correctness, and culture wars, among other factors.
+Although she was previously against President Donald Trump, Cunningham announced support for him in 2024, citing his anti-establishment views, political correctness, and culture wars, among other factors.